ccuqme/hypratomic/README.md

+### This repository has been archived.

+### New image built from the [main uBlue image](https://github.com/ublue-os/main) can be found here on [ccuqme/ublue-hyperland](https://github.com/ccuqme/ublue-hyprland/).

+This repo can be used as a example for using the [uBlue Starting Point](https://github.com/ublue-os/startingpoint) to create your personal Hyprland image.

 # HyprAtomic

 HyprAtomic is a custom uBlue image built with Hyprland.
 This image is not officially affiliated with uBlue or Fedora and is intended for personal use.